Kempegowda International Airport: Road

 Kempegowda International Airport is connected to Bengaluru by National Highway 44 (NH44).
 In January 2014, a six-lane flyover above NH44 was completed to connect Hebbal and the airport, helping to reduce travel time to and from the city.
 Two alternative routes run through Thanisandra and Budigere.
 The airport has 4 parking lots located at ground level.
 Alongside BIAL's own taxi service, ride-sharing companies Ola and Uber have dedicated 'taxi zones' outside both terminals.

 The Bengaluru Metropolitan Transport Corporation (BMTC) has a dedicated pick-up zone outside both terminals and provides bus transportation to all parts of the city through the Vayu Vajra (Kannada for "Diamond in the Air") service.
+The service connects the airport to major city hubs including Majestic, Electronic City, Whitefield, Indiranagar, MG Road, and Hebbal, among others, with routes operating 24×7.
 It is operated using a fleet of Switch EiV12 buses.

-Additionally, the Karnataka State Road Transport Corporation (KSRTC) operates a nonstop bus service called "Flybus" between Kempegowda International Airport and Mysore, as well as a route to Manipal via Mangaluru.
+Additionally, the Karnataka State Road Transport Corporation (KSRTC) operates a nonstop bus service called Flybus between Kempegowda International Airport and Mysore, as well as a route to Manipal via Mangaluru.

 Upcoming projects include the construction of an Eastern Tunnel Access Road which will decongest the route taken by passengers arriving from Whitefield, thus reducing travel times by 30%.
 It is expected to cost ₹200 crore and finish construction by 2027.
 BIAL is also considering the construction of access roads that link the airport to the new Satellite Town Ring Road.